How Can Alzheimer’s Caregivers Address Feelings of Guilt?

 Caregivers don’t have to manage their guilt by themselves.
 You should always feel free to talk about your negative emotions with friends and family.
 Talking about guilt can be a major source of relief for caregivers who don’t have outlets for their emotions.

 Caring for a loved one and assisting him or her with daily tasks can be overwhelming at times.
-Families who need help caring for senior loved ones can turn to Assisting Hands Home Care, a leading provider of senior home care.
+Families who need help caring for senior loved ones can turn to Assisting Hands Home Care Portland, a leading provider of senior home care.
 Services available in our customizable care plans include meal prep, mental and social stimulation, assistance with personal hygiene tasks, and much more.

 Meet Personal Needs